attilakosztindev/antavo-frontend-task/README.md

 Systematic limitations:
 - The intervals between updates are quite short
-- There are otential issues with race conditions
+- There are potential issues with race conditions
 - The application may be affected by network latency

 UX limitations:
 - Some automatic adjustments might be inconvinient for users
 - Upon conflict, manual intervention is required
 - Visualization is incomplete (especially on mobile view)
+- A watcher could be implemented on the cart item input field to handle input typing seamless

 Technical limitations:
 - Relying on accurate timestamps may cause problems